whatshap/whatshap/doc/guide.rst

-:ref:`genotype <whatshap-genotype>`           Genotype variants :ref:`split <whatshap-split>`                 Split reads by haplotype :ref:`learn <whatshap-learn>`                 Generate sequencing technology specific error profiles :ref:`haplotagphase <whashap-haplotagphase>`  Phase VCF file using haplotagged BAM file
+:ref:`genotype <whatshap-genotype>`           Genotype variants :ref:`split <whatshap-split>`                 Split reads by haplotype :ref:`learn <whatshap-learn>`                 Generate sequencing technology specific error profiles :ref:`haplotagphase <whatshap-haplotagphase>`  Phase VCF file using haplotagged BAM file
 ============================================= ======================================================

 Not all are fully documented in this manual, yet.
 To get help for a